manyducksco/borf/packages/view/README.md

 Expose the attribute in the UI but don't provide any input for editing.
 Use this when you want to document an attribute but keep it read-only.

-This is the default value for arrays and objects because structured data doesn't map well to simple input widgets.
-Consider using a `select` with predefined options for array and object attributes.
+This is the default value for objects and arrays because structured data doesn't map well to simple input widgets.
+Consider using a `select` with predefined options for object/array attributes.

 ```js
 view.attribute("value", {